zeromq/ingescape/doc/content/blog/editor_tour.md

 Just like definitions, mappings can be hardcoded by developers or managed through JSON files.

-Here is an example of a simple agent mapping:
+Here is an example of a simple agent mapping: {#mapping}

 {{< highlight json "linenos=table,linenostart=1" >}}
 {
     "mapping": {